ben-ryder/localful/README.md

 - The data being created is generally not super large, as creating new versions for every edit does increase storage and network costs.
 - Data edits don't need to be tracked at the most granular level possible.

-Multi-user collaboration features may come in the future, but the fundamental approach of Localful right now means it will never be very suitable for this use case.
+Multi-user collaboration features may come in the future, but the fundamental approach of Localful right now means it will likely never be as suitable for this use case as other tooling.

 ## ❤️ Contributions
 Feel free to suggest features, give feedback, suggest improvements, raise bugs, open PRs and anything else.